Training and events

 Rethinking retrofit- communities, construction and you

-SY Ecofit @Festival of Debate, 7 May ‘24
+SY Ecofit at Festival of Debate, May 2024

 To retrofit our homes and achieve net zero, we need to deliver at scale and pace.
-This event aims to discuss how we can engage communities and the construction industry in: rethinking our relationship to the house and integrating retrofit, developing a community-led approach to retrofit, changing the nature of the construction industry, building local skills and developing a circular economy.
+This event involved a lively discussion on how we can engage communities and the construction industry in: rethinking our relationship to the house and integrating retrofit, developing a community-led approach to retrofit, changing the nature of the construction industry, building local skills and developing a circular economy.

 About the panel: